parob/graphql-api/docs/types.rst

 ```````````````````

 The Python **Union** type hint is used to indicate that a field has a Union modifier.
-It can be used to wrap multiple object types.
+It can be used to wrap multiple type types.

 .. code-block:: python
     :emphasize-lines: 10